ecommpro/php-docker-images/README.md

-# EcommPro PHP Docker Images
+# Admibox PHP Docker Images

+**NOTICE: 2022-03-03: Add support for PHP 8.1 and rebrand from EcommPro to Admibox**

 **NOTICE: 2021-06-19: set `main` as default branch**